 Dr Agni Connor

 A warm welcome to my University staff page.
-I am the MSc in TESOL Programme Director, and I very much enjoy co-ordinating and teaching on the programme.
-Apart from teaching on the programme, I also enjoy engaging in lifelong learning.
-In terms of academic learning, I have degrees and qualifications in English Language Teaching (TESOL), English Applied Linguistics, Psycholinguistics, Statistics, Higher Education, Mindfulness, as well as Psychology and Neuroscience of Mental Health.
+I am the MSc in TESOL Programme Director and I also teach on the programme.
+As a person and an academic, I enjoy engaging in lifelong learning.
+I have degrees and qualifications in English Language Teaching (TESOL), English Applied Linguistics, Psycholinguistics, Statistics, Higher Education, Mindfulness, as well as Psychology and Neuroscience of Mental Health.
 I have studied at King's College London, Trinity College Dublin, the University of Aberdeen and other universities.

-I have been training ESOL teachers since 2000 and have worked at a number of universities in Britain, Ireland and mainland Europe.
+I have been an ESOL teacher trainer since 2000 and have worked at a number of universities in Britain, Ireland and mainland Europe.
 I am interested in innovative and interactive ways of teaching and have been experimenting with the flipped classroom model.
 In 2016, I was nominated for the AUSA Teaching Excellence Award in the category Most Inspiring Teacher.
 In 2022, I was nominated for the Principal's Award for Excellence in Leadership.

-I am also the School's Mental Health Officer.
+For a number of years, I was the School's Mental Health Officer.
+I am still very much involved in promoting wellness initiatives in the School.
 I care about staff and student well-being, and I am a keen supporter of anti-bullying and anti-harassment initiatives at the university and in wider contexts.
 I strongly believe in the power of kindness, care and respect.

 well-being in ESOL education; mindfulness training in second langauge learning; mindfulness training in langauge teacher education; positive psychology and second language learning (TESOL) and second language teaching; individual differences in second language learning (in particular memory, but also motivation and learning strategies); aptitude in second language learning; the learning of second language collocations